Russia proposes its athletes compete under Russian Olympic flag to evade ban

 Zelichenok said earlier on Sunday that the IAAF was punishing Russia to divert attention from its own failings.

 "We understand that the publication of the second part of the WADA report will deal a serious blow to the IAAF.
-This partially explains such a tough decision with regard to Russia's Athletics Federation," Zelichenok was quoted as saying by state-run newswire R-Sport agency.
+This partially explains such a tough decision with regard to Russia's Athletics Federation," Zelichenok was quoted as saying by state-run news agency R-Sport agency.

 The commission has so far withheld other aspects of the IAAF's actions regarding Russia as they form part of an investigation by Interpol into international corruption involving officials and athletes.